jnh277/river_forecasting/README.md

   - Get updated _data
 - BOM provided barrington river data_ (low)
 - work out how to clean the 'bielsdown_at_dorrigo' rain gauge info from water data online (seems in this specific case the quality code needs to be 10, not the case with some other gauges)
-- historical rain forecast info from the norwegian met https://thredds.met.no/thredds/metno.html
 - norwegian weather api https://developer.yr.no/featured-products/forecast/ or https://api.met.no/weatherapi/locationforecast/2.0/documentation

 ### Modelling ideas